codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.9.6 (14 Jan 2018) =
+* Added Brazilian Portuguese translation by [Bruno Borges](http://brunoborges.info)
+* Fixed: Use standard WordPress capabilities instead of custom capabilities to prevent lockouts
+* Fixed: Multisite issue with retrieving active shared snippets from the wrong table causing duplicate snippet execution
+* Moved scope and other settings on single snippet page to below code area

 = 2.9.5 (13 Jan 2018) =
 * Fixed: Undefined function error when accessing the database on multisite